Limited Edition Archival Prints

-The American-born photographer Beth Moon has gained international recognition for her large-scale, richly toned platinum prints which are held in public and private collections such as The Museum of Fine Art Houston, The Cleveland Museum of Art, The Museum of Photographic Arts San Diego and the Fox Talbot Museum (UK), and The Museum of Modern and Contemporary Art in Bolzano, Italy.
+Beth has gained international recognition for her large-scale, richly toned platinum prints, which are held in public and private collections such as The Museum of Fine Art Houston, The Cleveland Museum of Art, The Museum of Photographic Arts San Diego, the Fox Talbot Museum (UK), and The Museum of Modern and Contemporary Art in Bolzano, Italy.
 Her work has appeared in more than sixty solo and group exhibitions in the United States, Italy, England, France, Israel, Brazil, Dubai, Singapore, and Canada, receiving widespread critical acclaim.

 In 2013, the first monograph of her work was published by Charta Art Books of Milan.
 In 2014, Abbeville Press published Ancient Trees: Portraits of Time.
 In 2015 the German publisher, Galerie Vevais created a fine art edition titled, La Langue Verte.
 In 2015 Abbeville released a follow-up book, Ancient Skies: Ancient Trees, with a third title to follow, Literary Chickens, in 2018.

 She currently lives outside of New York City.